 How to travel from Budapest Airport to Budapest?

 There are several ways of traveling between Budapest Airport and central Budapest.
 Here we will describe the preferred and most typical ways of traveling from Budapest Airport to Budapest.

 Taxi on the spot:

 The official taxi partner of Budapest Airport is called Fő Taxi.
-As you arrive to the airport you can find their stand inside the arrival hall, and if you walk outside the terminal you can also find them standing there.
-If a taxi driver approach you and tell you that he is an official airport taxi and shows his card you can know for sure that he is not.
+As you arrive at the airport you can find them standing inside the arrival hall, and if you walk outside the terminal you can also find them standing there.
+If a taxi driver approaches you and tells you that he is an official airport taxi and shows his card you can know for sure that he is not.
 Walk to the information desk of Fő taxi and book a taxi through them.

-There are quite a lot of places from where you can pre-book airport transfers in Budapest.
-The prices vary a lot from place to place, and so does the service and the level of the cars.
-If you would like a good private airport transfers in Budapest we can warmly recommend the services of Budapest Guide.
+There are quite a lot of places where you can pre-book airport transfers in Budapest.
+The prices vary a lot from place to place, and so do the service and the level of the cars.
+If you would like a good private airport transfer in Budapest we can warmly recommend the services of Budapest Guide.

 If you travel alone or with one other person the Airport mini bus (Airport shuttle) might be interesting for you.
 They have set prices and will bring you to the door of the place you live in Budapest.
 You might have to wait for the minibus to get full, but if you are not in a hurry, this works fine and it is quite cheap.
-In case you travel three persons or more it is cheaper with a normal taxi, so not worth thinking about the airport mini bus.
+In case you travel with three people or more it is cheaper with a normal taxi, so not worth thinking about the airport minibus.

 Practical Budapest Airport info